Pathways to Innovation

 Early results support an interpretation that the Canadian innovators shared a linked set of values about the interplay between creators and engineers, or what art historian Caroline Jones has called the "machine in the studio".
 It is tempting to think of these values in terms of what Paul Edwards, writing about computers and the "politics of discourse" during the Cold war, has called "the closed world" discourse.
 This term for Edwards signifies a:

-that different cultural constructions of the computer as a creative medium
+certainty is that different cultural constructions of the computer as a

-help to shape different development paths.
-Canada's "success story" in
+creative medium help to shape different development paths.
+Canada's

-computer animation shows how niche strengths in high-tech industry can
+"success story" in computer animation shows how niche strengths in

-grow in diverse settings, and that the way user knowledge is expressed
+high-tech industry can grow in diverse settings, and that the way user knowledge

-and cultivated with and through technical communities can play a key role
+is expressed and cultivated with and through technical communities can play a

 The preceding section demonstrated how creative users linked to the innovation process over a several decade period contributed not only to cultural enrichment in the uses of technology, but also to the growth of an important sector of a regional information economy.
 From the standpoint of the worsening inequities between the information haves and have-nots, showing how a strong cultural informatics capacity grew up at the figurative doorstep of Hollywood might not at first glance seem all that pertinent.
 However, there is also a long tradition of analyzing Canada as a "borderline case" -- "the "hidden ground for the big powers" , as McLuhan characteristically quipped, with elements of both "first" and "third" world countries.